 About the Troubetzkoy Archive Project (TAP).

-The aim of TAP is to establish an authoritative online central database of the complete works of Prince Paul Troubetzkoy (1866-1938).
-TAP is a philanthropic collaboration between the UK-based company Future Science Group (FSG), owned by James Drake (www.jamesdrake.com) and the Museo del Paesaggio in Verbania, Italy.
+TAP is a philanthropic collaboration between the UK-based company Future Science Group (FSG), owned by James Drake (www.jamesdrake.com) and the Museo del Paesaggio in Verbania, Italy, to establish an authoritative online central database of the complete works of Prince Paul Troubetzkoy (1866-1938).
 FSG’s investment included the purchase of an archive created by John Grioni, the expert who had made the study of Troubetzkoy his life’s work.
 The Museo del Paesaggio is the home of around 340 plasters, marbles and bronzes from Troubetzkoy’s studio.

-FSG will establish an online database in English which combines the riches of the archive with details of the Museo del Paesaggio’s collection.
-This will be supplemented by information shared from other major public and private collections of Troubetzkoy’s work, such as the Tretyakov Gallery in Moscow, the Musée d’Orsay in Paris, several smaller public collections in Italy.
-The database will be managed by Giulia Suardi, a full-time project manager and researcher based in London.
+FSG developed an online database in English, combining the riches of the archive with details of the Museo del Paesaggio’s collection, which will be supplemented by information shared from other major public and private collections of Troubetzkoy’s work, such as the Musée d’Orsay in Paris and several smaller public collections in Italy.
+The database has now been passed on to the Museo del Paesaggio to host and manage.

-TAP will be guided by an advisory board, chaired by Alexander Kader FSA, Co-Worldwide Head of European Sculpture and Works of Art, Sotheby’s, London.
+The TAP project was guided by an advisory board, chaired by Alexander Kader FSA, Co-Worldwide Head of European Sculpture and Works of Art, Sotheby’s, London.
 Other board members include Federica Rabai and Stefano Martinella from Verbania and other acknowledged experts on Troubetzkoy.